Creating custom language plugins

 }

-We start by casting the provided graph node to MergerNode
+We start by casting the provided graph node to MergerNode (which will always

 work because Wrattler only calls our plugin for graph nodes that we created).